purescript-contrib/purescript-colors/docs/Color.md

 hsl :: Number -> Number -> Number -> Color
 ```

 Create a `Color` from hue, saturation and lightness values.
+The hue is
+given in degrees, as a `Number` between 0.0 and 360.0.
+Both saturation and
+lightness are numbers between 0.0 and 1.0.

 #### `black`